eriiire/LambdaStepCompute/phase3/poc-link-to-wsm-project.md

 ## Python Scripts and Docker Containers

-1. **Python Script 1 (retrieve-run-id.py):** This script generates generates unique run id's and iteration id's.
+1. **Python Script 1 (retrieve-run-id.py):** This script generates generates unique run IDs and iteration IDs.
 It is placed inside a Docker container to ensure a consistent runtime environment.

 2. **Python Script 2 (write-to-db.py):** This script generates random numbers, saves them to the database, and introduces a 10-minute sleep delay for each iteration.